South Korea logs second-highest daily tally of COVID cases amid prison, church outbreaks

 South Korea had largely managed to control early major outbreaks with aggressive testing and contact tracing.
 But critics have faulted authorities for being over-confident and failing to properly prepare for the third and largest wave.

-The current largest cluster is at a prison in eastern Seoul, where 514 inmates and workers have been infected, prompting health authorities to test all people there.
+The current largest cluster is at a prison in eastern Seoul, where 520 inmates, workers and their family members have been infected, prompting health authorities to test all 650 people there.
 The virus likely spread easily as the prison consists of five, high-rise buildings and suffers from over-capacity, a health official said.

 Our Standards: The Thomson Reuters Trust Principles.